There is so much do in the Green Bay Wisconsin Area around the holiday season.

 Garden of Lights showcases Wisconsin’s four distinct seasons on the 47-acre property.
 Each light display is based on a garden theme.

-One of the most popular displays in the winter wonderland is the giant caterpillar that you can walk thru.
+One of the most popular displays in the winter wonderland is the giant caterpillar you can walk through.

 If you don’t feel like waiting in line for the sought-after photo spot you can just bypass the line.